 - Warm spots in tile flooring

-Foundations that have been repaired previously require extra vigilance, Stevens says, because often slab and foundation repairs are made with no consideration given to the plumbing.
+Foundations that have been repaired previously require extra vigilance, Wooldridge says, because often slab and foundation repairs are made with no consideration given to the plumbing.
 Buried plumbing lines may already be near the breaking point.
-“Rain after a drought seldom fixes a hidden plumbing problem; it exposes it,” Stevens said.
+“Rain after a drought seldom fixes a hidden plumbing problem; it exposes it,” Wooldridge said.

 Berkey’s Plumbing, Heating and Air Conditioning has specialized in the needs of homeowners in Southlake, Grapevine, Colleyville and Keller for more than 30 years.
 Our reputation for prompt, honest service from licensed and factory trained technicians assures our customers the best in professional service and equipment.
 To learn more, call Berkey’s at 817-481-5869, or visit our Website at www.berkeys.com.